leovcunha/React-Deep-Dive/README.md

 * Code all CSS yourself
 * Use React-Bootstrap
 ----
-- [ ]  Video: [React Community Videos](https://reactjs.org/community/videos.html) Pick and watch one video - don't worry about understanding every detail (watched React Conf 2017 Keynote)
+- [X]  Video: [React Community Videos](https://reactjs.org/community/videos.html) Pick and watch one video - don't worry about understanding every detail => (watched React Conf 2017 videos: React for anything but web, React Native and React with GraphQl)
-- [ ]  Official Docs: [Intro To React](https://reactjs.org/tutorial/tutorial.html) - All sections
+- [X]  Official Docs: [Intro To React](https://reactjs.org/tutorial/tutorial.html) - All sections  **(In Progress)**
 - [ ]  Official Docs: [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)
 - [ ]  Project: Pick a template from [here](https://freebiesbug.com/psd-freebies/website-template/), [here](http://www.free-css.com/free-css-templates) or [here](http://www.os-templates.com/free-website-templates) and implement an React application with it as your inspiration (do not use its assets)
 - [ ]  Official Docs: [React Quick Start](https://reactjs.org/docs/hello-world.html) - all sections from Hello World to Thinking in React